 We are also subject to laws and regulations governing data privacy and the protection of health-related and other personal information.
 These laws and regulations govern our processing of personal data, including the collection, access, use, analysis, modification, storage, transfer, security breach notification, destruction and disposal of personal data.
 There are foreign and state law versions of these laws and regulations to which we are currently and/or may in the future, be subject.
 For example, the collection and use of personal health data in the EU is governed by the General Data Protection Regulation, or the EU GDPR.
 The EU GDPR, which is wide-ranging in scope, imposes several requirements relating to the consent of the individuals to whom the personal data relates, the information provided to the individuals, the security and confidentiality of the personal data, data breach notification and the use of third party processors in connection with the processing of personal data.
 The EU GDPR also imposes strict rules on the transfer of personal data out of the EU to the United States, provides an enforcement authority and imposes large monetary penalties for noncompliance.
 The EU GDPR requirements apply not only to third party transactions, but also to transfers of information within our company, including employee information.
-The EU GDPR and similar data privacy laws of other jurisdictions place significant responsibilities on us and create potential liability in relation to personal data that we or our third party vendors process, including in clinical trials conducted in the United States and EU.
-In addition, we expect that there will continue to be new proposed laws, regulations and industry standards relating to privacy and data protection in the United States, the EU and other jurisdictions, and we cannot determine the impact such future laws, regulations and standards may have on our business.
+The EU GDPR and similar data privacy laws of other jurisdictions place significant responsibilities on us and create potential liability in relation to personal data that we or our third party vendors process, including in clinical trials conducted in the United States, the EU and other jurisdictions, and we cannot determine the impact such future laws, regulations and standards may have on our business.